Noosa Council’s Community Development Department provides a range of services for Not-for-Profit groups and organisations in our community including:

 - A quarterly e-news with resources, news, and opportunities called Noosa’s Community Connections.

 Need assistance with incorporation? - Contact The Office of Fair Trading to set up an incorporated association.
-It also provides information on responsibilities once incorporated, and forms and fees and how to run the incorporated association, financial responsibilities for incorporated associations and even closing down an incorporated association here.
+It also provides information on responsibilities once incorporated, and forms and fees and how to run the incorporated association, financial responsibilities for incorporated associations and even closing down an incorporated association on The Office of Fair Trading website.

 Planning is a critical part of good governance and serves as a compass for the direction of an organisation’s future.
 The key components of planning include an understanding of the organisation’s vision, mission, values and strategies.
 There are a number of templates and websites that can assist: